thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 | ---- | ---- |
 | **View** permission on the object and all dependents. | **View** permission on the object and its first-level dependents. |

+{% include note.html content="If you have a permissions issue with a particular object when you export multiple objects, or an object and its dependents, the complete export does not fail.
+The individual object does not export, and you receive an error message about this failure in the <code>Manifest</code> file in the zip file." %}

 {: id="export-object"}
 ## Export an object
 You can export [one object at a time](#export-one), or export [more than one object as a zip file](#export-zip-file), or SpotApp.
 The SpotApp contains a document called the `Manifest` file, which defines the objects you exported, and their underlying data sources.